CALS Core Competencies

 - Mathematics: Students demonstrate the use of numbers for problem solving.
 Competency may be met by satisfactory completion of one course: MATH 009 or higher.

 - Statistics: Students demonstrate the use of numbers for data analysis and inference.
 Competency may be met by satisfactory completion of one course: STAT 111 or higher or equivalent.

 - Critical Thinking Skills: Students demonstrate ability to comprehend, judge, and present written/oral arguments and to solve problems.
 Students learn how to distinguish between fact, conjecture, and intuition.

 - Interpersonal Skills: Students demonstrate the ability to work well with other people by understanding and using skills of leadership, conflict resolution, and group process.

 Students are exposed to values that are expressed through relationships with community, the environment, and themselves that are consistent with the mission of the College of Agriculture and Life Sciences and the University of Vermont campus compact known as "Our Common Ground."

-- Citizenship & Social Responsibility: Students develop an understanding, appreciation, and empathy for the diversity of human experience and perspectives.
+- Citizenship and Social Responsibility: Students develop an understanding, appreciation, and empathy for the diversity of human experience and perspectives.
 Students are exposed to solving problems for a community and contributing to the common good.

 - Environmental Stewardship: Students develop a sensitivity for the interconnected relationship between human beings and the natural world and the responsibility for stewardship of the environment.

-- Personal Growth: Students develop an understanding and appreciation of a healthy lifestyle and a love for learning that will lead to continuous growth and development throughout their lifespan.
+- Personal Growth: Students develop an understanding and appreciation of a healthy lifestyle and a love for learning that will lead to continuous growth and development throughout their lives.
 Students continue to improve themselves by developing and affirming the values of respect, integrity, innovation, openness, justice, and responsibility.